matchmore/tech-blog/20180808/README.md

 ![alt text](https://raw.githubusercontent.com/matchmore/tech-blog/master/20180329/img/create-app.gif "create app")

-And now lets use the key, in the application.
-An good place is the App.xaml.cs file in the Project which is shared for both platforms.
+And now let's use the key in the application.
+A good place is the App.xaml.cs file in the Project which is shared for both platforms.

 ```csharp